towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 **60 FPS Mode**
 This feature is more of a proof-of-concept and is still kinda rusty.
 Place the cursor over CANCEL in the options screen, and toggle the mode by pressing LEFT or RIGHT.
+Playing as a GBC game will take advantage of the GBC's double-speed processor mode.

 **Zero-Delay Text**
 This feature reinstitutes a speed-running trick that makes text print with zero frame delay.